 What is happening in your car?

 There are several functions in your car that can contribute actively to increasing safety in traffic, both for yourself and other road users.
-To avoid being surprised if any of the functions are activated, there is the option here for you to see an overview of the different functions and how they may act in a critical situation.
+You have the option of viewing a list of some of the functions and what they may do – the aim of this is to ensure you are not surprised by the activation of any of the functions.
 If a function should be activated, you can also be informed of this via a text message in the driver display.

 Read the individual sections on each system in order to fully understand the functions and learn about important warnings.

-The safety functions in your Volvo can alert you in different ways.
+The safety functions in your car can alert you in different ways.
 For example, with vibration in the steering wheel, brake pulse warnings, with visual or acoustic signals or via symbols in the driver display.
-Below you can read about the safety functions and how they can alert you.

 Alerts can also be shown in the head-up display*.